KimuchuJr/alx-system_engineering-devops/0x00-shell_basics/README.md

-Changing user file to another
+A script that switches the current user to the user betty